 This style of management is unlikely to improve your company culture or your workers’ motivation to succeed.
 By micromanaging your employees, you’re not only demonstrating a lack of trust, but also impeding their work and progress.

-Aligning talent - and visualizing that alignment - within your organization helps you see everything taking place at your company, with no hovering required.
+Talent alignment within your organization helps you see everything taking place at your company, with no hovering required.
 Seeing how, if at all, your workforce is on track with overarching company goals ensures the right people are working on the right projects and cuts down on the micromanaging that's sapping the motivation out of your teams.

 See Your Workforce Without Hovering